ebenjs/kriterion/README.md

 However, two slots are available: `first-custom-error` and `second-custom-error`.
 You are free to customise the messages if you wish.

+> It is also possible, if you prefer, to modify only the style of the error messages by specifying the `errorStyle` and `errorClass` props.
+This is useful if you don't want to provide a full slot.
+>

 ### Capturing errors events